ParthNandaniya/RentService/README.md

 # RentService

-This proect uses latest technology on the web right now.
+this proect uses most of the latest web technology used to build modern site

 * ###### Front-end:
 _HTML, css ( ...semantic ui) , javascript ( ...jQuery )_